Miriam-Hein/pands-project2021/README.md

 #### Histograms of Variables

 <div align="justify">
 Histograms are focused on one variable at a time and shows the distribution of this variable.
 The values in a Histogram are usually split into intervals or so called discrete bins.
 The y-axis of the graph usually represents the frequency or counts the number of occurrences in the dataset for consecutive intervals.
 Basically, a bar chart only that it focuses on one variable rather than comparing different variables.
-[17] </n>
+[17] <br>
 The below Histograms have been created using the seaborn library with the x value varying, see code extract for plots 1 - 4 below:
 </div>